 This document is part of a collection

 The combined Use Table showed that each industry consumes a certain mix of products in order to produce its output, and that each product is sold to a variety of domestic industries and final markets.
 For the analysis of industry linkages and economic impacts, it is more meaningful to represent the Use Table in industry by industry (IxI) form or product by product (PxP) form.

-A copy of this table can be found in the latest tables.
+This table has been simplified for clarity.
+A full version of this table can be found in the latest tables.

 Interpretation of the Symmetric Tables

 Note: The following uses the Industry by Industry (IxI) Table for the examples of use.
 However, a Product by Product Table could be used in the same way.